theTardigrade/golang-leapYear/README.md

 This is a simple Go package that deals with leap years.

+In the Gregorian calendar, a leap year has 366 days, whereas other years have only 365.
+// Approximately one out of every four years is a leap year.

 There is only one public function, which determines whether a given year contains a leap day or not.

 [![Go Report Card](https://goreportcard.com/badge/github.com/theTardigrade/golang-leapYear)](https://goreportcard.com/report/github.com/theTardigrade/golang-leapYear)